Morgan279/tikv-website/content/docs/5.1/concepts/explore-tikv-features/fault-tolerance.md

 ```

 {{< info >}}
-This workload above runs for several minutes, which is enough time to simulate a node failure described as follows.
+This workload above runs for several minutes, which is the enough time to simulate a node failure described as follows.
 {{< /info >}}

 ### Step 2.
 Check the workload on Grafana dashboard

 1. Open the [Grafana](https://grafana.com) dashboard by accessing [`http://127.0.0.1:3000`](http://127.0.0.1:3000) in your browser.

-2. Log into the dashboard using the default username `admin` and password `admin`.
+2. Login the dashboard by using the default username `admin` and password `admin`.

 3. Enter the dashboard **playground-tikv-summary**, and the OPS information is in the panel **gRPC message count** in the row **gRPC**.